Armin Falk: Research

 Falk's research interests include microeconomics, behavioral economics, and neuroeconomics.
 He has published in renowned journals like the American Economic Review, Quarterly Journal of Economics, Econometrica, and Science.
 In the German Handelsblatt ranking of 2010, which analyzes current research output of economists in Germany, Austria, and German speaking Switzerland in terms of quality of publications since 2005, Falk reached the 8th place.

 In a broad sense, Falk's research is about obtaining a better empirical foundation of economic behavior.
 While the traditional economic model of individual behavior postulates perfect rationality and egoism (homo oeconomicus), the work of Falk demonstrates that human behavior is better described by bounded rationality.
 In addition, Falk shows that social preferences such as fairness and trust are important determinants of behavior.

 His research is highly interdisciplinary and builds on insights from experimental research, social psychology, genetics, and neuroscience.
 In terms of methods, Falk mainly uses experiments, both in the lab and in the field, complemented by neuroscientific methods, e.g., functional magnetic resonance imaging.
 An additional focus is the analysis of representative survey data.

 The research of Falk can broadly be divided into two main areas, the analysis of economic preferences and psychological aspects of the labor market.
 A better understanding of preferences and personality is of great importance for economic and social science, as virtually every model in that area needs to make assumptions on individual behavior.
 A key focus has been the analysis of social preferences, as well risk and time preferences, but also personality.
 Supported by an ERC Starting Grant, Falk studies the distribution of preferences in the population as well as socioeconomic determinants of preferences.

 A second important focus of Falk's research has been the analysis of psychological aspects in labor markets (Behavioral Labor Economics).
 This line of research demonstrates that in particular in labor market contexts, motives such as social preferences, social comparison, trust, social approval, and intrinsic motivation play an important role.
 This has implications for work relations, as well as the functioning of organizations and labor markets.

-Allegations of abusive behavior

-In a series of videos posted on social networks, Falk was accused of harassment by his co-author Nora Szech over a period of 12 years.
-Falk's employer, the Institute on Behavior & Inequality (briq) at the University of Bonn made a public statement saying an independent investigation was launched to investigate the allegations.
-Several high-profile economists questioned the independence of such investigation, given the wording of the press release and the fact that Falk is one of the two CEOs of Institute on Behavior & Inequality.
-Professor Andreas Peichl, an elected member of the German Economic Association, announced that the Association was also looking into the allegations of Falk's misconduct.